-Key Developments Timeframe Comment(s) Political Changes to the Code of Conduct for elected Members and the localisation of the ethical agenda Localisation of Ethical Agenda - 2008 These changes to the ethical agenda could change the culture around ethical governance and may possible result in more complaints when the regime becomes locally led.
-This needs to be managed very carefully as it could have significant implications for the authority.
+Key Developments Timeframe Comment(s) Political Changes to the Governance arrangements of the Council Legislation requires compliance by end of 2010 The Council must now consult upon and determine its governance arrangements, i.e. strong leader and Cabinet or elected Mayor and Cabinet.
+Legislation requires a resolution in 2010 but a decision is anticipated in 2009.
 Pay and Grading Review 2006-2009 Significant resource issue for department in completing this review.
-Following the implementation of the Job Evaluation outcomes, an appeals process will be allowed that will be undertaken during 2008.

-Economic Budget pressures/Efficiency gains 2008-2011 Expectation by Government for all authorities to make 3% efficiency gains each year.

-Social Development of work/ life balance initiative 2008/2011 Impacts of flexible working will be fully explored as the plan period progresses.
+Following the implementation of the Job Evaluation outcomes, an appeals process will continue during 2009.
+Economic Budget pressures/Efficiency gains 2009-2012 The efficiency agenda will be developed throughout the plan period Social Development of work/ life balance initiative 2009/2012 Impacts of flexible working will be fully explored as the plan period progresses.

-Technological New integrated HR/Payroll system IT 2008-2009 Staff resources required ensuring the implementation of the system plus subsequent training requirements.

 Legislative Local Government & Public Involvement in Health Act 2007 2007 onwards The details of the latest legislative changes to local government have now been enacted.

-Operating Environment Partnership Working April 2008 onwards It will be important to ensure that the Consortium arrangements with external legal partners and other local authorities are used to maximum advantage in terms of facilitating further joint working, producing more cost effective training for staff etc. Recruitment and retention of quality staff 2008 - 2011 Requirement to assess ability of Council to recruit and retain quality staff in a competitive "market".
+Operating Environment Partnership Working April 2009 onwards It will be important to ensure that the Consortium arrangements with external legal partners and other local authorities are used to maximum advantage in terms of facilitating further joint working, producing more cost effective training for staff etc. Recruitment and retention of quality staff 2009 - 2012 Requirement to assess ability of Council to recruit and retain quality staff in a competitive "market".
 Constant review of staff benefits to ensure Council remains competitive.